-Lawrence Halprin Opines Redesign of His Charlottesville Mall
+Lawrence Halprin Opines on Redesign of His Charlottesville Mall

 "While discussing the proposed $7.5 million renovation of the Downtown Mall, city planners and the MMM Design Group, the Norfolk-based design firm contracted to do the work, have repeatedly vowed to remain faithful to the original Lawrence Halprin design.
 Interestingly, no one bothered to consult Halprin himself.